genesiscommunitysuccess/docs/docs/03_server/11_tooling/02_intellij-plugin.md

 Using the plugin, you can right-click on CSV files or folders containing CSV files and select the **Import CSV(s) to Genesis** option.
 This takes the CSV files and uses the Genesis `SendIt` utility to load the data from those files into tables with matching names.

   ## Tasks view

-Apart from the **Mon** view, there is the **Tasks** view, where it is possible to see, run and modify the configurations of Genesis services, scripts, and setup.
+Apart from the **Mon** view, there is the **Tasks** view, where it is possible to see, run and modify the configurations of Genesis services, scripts, and set-up.

 ![Task view](/img/plugin-tasks.png)